 Spiritual maladies and their physical manifestations only infect our lower aspect, the side which we see.
 But our hidden, unknown side always bursts with energy.
 It is brimming with life and strength.
 This hidden repository of health has the power to heal the outer self, which can mislead us into thinking that we are sick and feeble, when in fact we possess a healthy soul, full of life and vigor.

 That which is true for the individual applies to a much greater degree to the entire collective.
 Klal Yisrael in particular is truly one nation: “And who is like Your people, Israel, one nation in the land?”
 (I Sam.
 15:19) We must admit our error in identifying ourselves, the essence of Israel, with the nation’s superficial appearance, with its outer, baser side.
 This self-image makes us cringe and tremble.
 We judge ourselves solely on the basis of our dispersion and inner strife.

 The Hamans of every generation strike at us with their venom and hatred.
 Especially in this period of transition, they perceive our weak side, for it is visible and recognizable.
 But precisely through these tribulations we will come to the realization that we possess a previously unknown, collective soul — a great national spirit whose existence we had forgotten.
 It abounds with vitality; it has the strength to renew our lives as of old, and repel all of the Amalekites who wish to assault our weak and feeble.

 This hidden Judaism, unknown even to ourselves, this great soul of a great nation, bearing both the suffering and the light of the world within it, will become known to us during these portentous times.
-The blessing of “Go gather all of the Jews” will emerge from its hidden place within the nation’s soul.
-Every Purim we must appreciate the great inner repository of our blessedness and our essential trait of oneness, which will vanquish our divided side.
+The blessing of “Go gather all of the Jews” will emerge from its hidden place inside the nation’s soul.
+Every Purim we must appreciate the great inner repository of our blessedness and our essential trait of unity, which will vanquish our divided side.